InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Determine Inertial Frame Directions by Introducing Fourth Node

-If we let $Q_{f,0} = [k_1, k_2, k_3]$ and $\vv=[v_1, v_2, v_3]$, then we have
+If we let $Q_{f,0} = [k_1, k_2, k_3]^T$ and $\vv_f=[v_1, v_2, v_3]^T$, then we have

-After calculation, we can obtain that $Q_{f,0} = c \vv$, where $c$ is a coefficient.
-However, as we claimed in the condition, $\vv$ does not lie in the same line as $Q_{f,0}$, thus, there does not exist such another rotation matrix $R' \ne R$ satisfying~\Cref{eq:target_of_contradiction}.
+After calculation, we can obtain that $Q_{f,0} = c \vv_f$, where $c$ is a coefficient.
+However, by construction $\vv_f$ does not lie on the same line as $Q_{f,0}$, thus, there does not exist such another rotation matrix $R' \ne R$ satisfying~\Cref{eq:target_of_contradiction}.
 We also provide two examples in \Cref{fig:direction_of_axes} (c, d).

 By contradiction, we can tell that there is only one unique rotation mapping from the initial inertial frame to the final inertial frame. \end{proof}